 If you have examined antique plane blades with wooden bodies you may have noticed many have blades stamped ” Warranted Cast Steel”

-Despite being designated “cast steel” in England and America in past centuries, unlike Conan’s Daddy’s sword, or the orc blades made by in Isengard, plane, chisel and saw blades with this mark were not “cast” by pouring molten metal into a mold to form a blade.
+Despite being designated “cast steel” in England and America in past centuries, unlike Conan’s Daddy’s sword, or the orc blades made by in the bowels of Isengard, plane, chisel and saw blades with this mark were not “cast” by pouring molten metal into a mold to form a blade.
 Rather the process to make the steel involved melting steel in a crucible and pouring it into molds “casting” a piece of high-carbon steel which is then forged to make the blade, hence the name.
 This became possible only when the technology required to reliably and fully melt steel to a liquid state on an industrial scale was developed.

 This technology was widely used in the United States and Europe through the 1860’s.
 In fact, one steel mill is said to have been producing crucible steel until the 1960’s.
 Toolmanblog has an interesting summary on cast steel.